alexamies/chinesenotes.com/README.md

 # Test it locally

-docker run -itd --rm -p 80:80 --name cn-web --link cn-app  cnweb-image
+docker run -itd --rm -p 80:80 --name cn-web --link cn-app  cn-web-image

 #Attach to a local image for debugging, if needed
 docker exec -it cn-web bash